 You or your solicitor will contact me and provide me with a summary of information regarding the case.
 Where required, I will provide initial advice for the best course of action to follow.

-I will submit my fees for approval (for both private and Legal Aid funded cases).
+I submit my fees for approval (for both private and Legal Aid funded cases).
 I have a good understanding of working within the parameters of the Legal Aid Agency and will provide a detailed quotation.

-3. Legal instructions
+3. Legal Instructions

 Your solicitor will send me written legal instructions, together with all evidence relating to the case, which could be photos, video, medical reports, character references for the dog and witness statements.